 …Midway through a web design project, your client sends you a Word doc with 21 unexpected pages of content that they have decided to add and expect done at no additional cost.

-…Or after your client signs signs-off on the design, they show it to a partner or friend or their mom, someone who “really has an eye for this sort of thing”, and that person says that the website doesn’t look good.
-Your client, who yesterday loved your design, suddenly doesn’t think it is very professional, or that it doesn’t reflect their image.
+…Or after your client signs-off on the design, they show it to a partner, or friend, or their mom, someone who “really has an eye for this sort of thing”, and that person says that the website doesn’t look good.
+Your client, who yesterday loved your design, suddenly doesn’t think it is very professional, or that it doesn’t reflect their image, or just doesn’t “POP”.
 Of course they expect it to be revised at no additional cost.

 Unfortunately, not only are the above scenarios of a project-gone-wild, frustrating to us, but it usually becomes frustrating to our clients as well.
 They had planned on adding those 21 pages from the beginning and thought they had mentioned them to you, so they are surprised when you didn’t expect them.
 They assumed that revisions where included in the package so completely changing the color scheme and layout of the site at the end of the project doesn’t seem like a big deal to them.